jacobobendrado/4810-Operating-System/Resources/Notes-from-OS-from-0-to-1.md

 	- *Decode* the instruction
 	- *Execute* the instruction (pg.
 23)
 - The higher level a programming language is, the more distant it comes from the hardware (pg.
 25)
-- This is the reason why C is usually a language of choice fro writing an operating system, since C is just a thin wrapper of the underlying hardware, making it easy to understand how exactly a hardware device runs when executing a certain piece of C code (pg.
+- This is the reason why C is usually a language of choice for writing an operating system, since C is just a thin wrapper of the underlying hardware, making it easy to understand how exactly a hardware device runs when executing a certain piece of C code (pg.
 25-26)
 - Recurring patterns are the key to abstraction.
 Recurring patterns are why abstraction works (pg.
 27)
 - If the domain knowledge cannot be extracted, then the software cannot be further developed (pg.
 30).
 This is key for us
 - If a programmer knows absolutely nothing about hardware, then it is impossible to read and write operating system code in C, even if he could have 20 years of writing application C code (pg.
 30).
 Understanding the domain is the first priority!